samithaj/machineLearning/README.md

 T and some performance measure P, if its performance on T, as measured by P, improves with experience E."*

 ~ Definition of Machine Learning by Tom Mitchell

-<b>NOTE:</b> If you are interested in building intelligent machines based on biological computation principles please
-check out this project I started called [wAlnut](https://github.com/WalnutiQ/wAlnut).

 <h2>How to use this code</h2>
   1. Install [Octave free here](https://db.tt/J97Im052) or [Matlab not free here](http://www.mathworks.com/products/matlab/).
 Note that Octave = Matlab without the nice graphical user interface.
 I use Octave so don't feel like you are missing anything if you don't have money for Matlab.